 In particular, information from the specifications is easier to extract if specification authoring involves a standardized set of specification schemas where both technology and intended behaviour is specified.
 Tests can be generated directly from the specifications, where needed, to generate primers for test suites.
 In this way, a fairly broad coverage of test cases can be achieved in a straightforward way.
 An added bonus is that a graphical representation of the specification can be generated in parallel to the normative HTML version.
 Specification granularity allows for more concise reporting when running test suites by pointing directly to the relevant part of the specification.
 Specification granularity allows for generating tests that can be validated against the specification itself, thus making it easier in those cases where different interpretations of the normative text are given.

-Use of a formal (or formal-like) specification language may enable 'validation' of the specification as well as auto generation of tests or test components.
+Use of a formal (or formal-like) specification language may enable 'validate' specification as well as auto generation of tests or test components.

 Synchronizing writing specifications with building test materials provides a feedback loop.
 Testing can help find ambiguities, inconsistencies, and holes in a specification.

 Interaction between WGs and other bodies in specification authoring is related to test suite production and maintenance.
-The reasons to develop specifications, test assertions, and test materials together are:
+The reasons to develop specifications and test assertions/test materials together are:

-This document describes what goes into the specification with respect to conformance and conformance topics, followed by rules for specification anatomy that should facilitate test development as well as produce better, more testable specifications.
+This document describes what goes into the specification with respect to conformance and conformance topics, followed by the anatomy of the specification to enable test development as well as better, testable specifications.
 It does not preclude the need to apply the W3C Manual of Style [STYLE-MAN] and to conform to the Publication Rules [PUBRULES ] (member-only).

 This document employs the WAI (Web Accessibility Initiative) model for representing guidelines or general principles for the development of conformance materials.
 See, for example, Web Content Accessibility Guidelines 1.0 [WCAG10].
 Each guideline includes: